SEO Tech Developer

 Source: Zaheer, Z. (n.d.).
 Salaries & tools to level up your career.
 Retrieved February 09, 2021, from https://www.levels.fyi/

-Why is the SEO Tech Developer Needed?
+Why did we create the SEO Tech Developer program?

 Racial/Ethnic Employment at Leading Tech Firms

 Bui, Q., & Miller, C. (2016, February 25).
 Why tech degrees are not putting more blacks and Hispanics into tech jobs.
 Retrieved February 08, 2021, fromhttps://www.nytimes.com/2016/02/26/upshot/dont-blame-recruiting-pipeline-for-lack-of-diversity-in-tech.html

 Students who identify as Black, Latinx, and Native American in the tech industry who have:

 - At least basic programming skills in one or more languages